Toothbeary

 If you believe your baby may have tongue tie and you are currently breastfeeding them, you may find that they have difficulty:

-Tongue-tie treatment process
+Tongue-tie surgery process

 It may not always be required to cure tongue tie if your infant can feed without any problems.
 A simple procedure known as tongue-tie division is utilised as treatment if the child’s ability to feed is impaired.